imesh562/sales-rep-management-app-flutter/README.md

 ### This mobile application also includes functionalities such as customers management, Billing via a Bluetooth printer,and analysis of the business.
 ### Developed an admin panel to provide Data visualization and system security features to admin users with different access levels.

+##IMPORTANT - To use the app please add the firebase configuration file (google-services.json) to android/app folder.

 ## Screenshots.

 ## Getting Started